 The Parks and Wildlife Service (PWS) manages 49 per cent of the land area of Tasmania.
 To enable the PWS to be responsive and adaptive we operate a decentralised organisation with offices in the major regional centres and field centres around the state, ranging from King and Flinders islands, Strahan, Stanley, Deloraine, Scottsdale, Prospect (Launceston) St Helens, Triabunna, Maria Island, Lake St Clair, Huonville and as far south as Macquarie Island.

-The PWS is a Division of the Department of Primary Industries, Parks, Water and Environment (DPIPWE).
-The DPIPWE People Strategy 2018-2022 establishes that people are our single biggest asset and that we need to continue to invest in our staff.
+The PWS is a Division of the Department of Natural Resources and Environment Tasmania (NRE Tas).
+The NRE Tas People Strategy 2018-2022 establishes that people are our single biggest asset and that we need to continue to invest in our staff.
 Subsequently the Strategy provides a framework to evolve and guide our people management practices into the future.

-DPIPWE and the PWS support gender equity.
-The PWS acknowledge that women are underrepresented within our workforce and thereby supports the DPIPWE vision of creating a more diverse and equitable workforce, through the implementation of the DPIPWE Gender Equity Action Plan.
+NRE Tas and the PWS support gender equity.
+The PWS acknowledge that women are underrepresented within our workforce and thereby supports the NRE Tas vision of creating a more diverse and equitable workforce, through the implementation of the NRE Tas Gender Equity Action Plan.